dcarlini/ai-engineering-course/capstone-forest_shuffle/README.md

 -   `models/`: Directory for saving trained models and label mappings.
     -   `multi_output_model.pth`: Trained model weights.
     -   `label_maps.json`: Mappings from label indices to human-readable labels.

+## CLIP Integration (Image-to-Image Retrieval)

+This project also integrates [CLIP (Contrastive Language-Image Pre-training)](https://openai.com/research/clip) for card recognition using an image-to-image retrieval approach.
+This method leverages CLIP's powerful ability to understand visual similarity by comparing an input image directly to a database of pre-encoded card images.
+This approach has demonstrated 100% accuracy on the validation set for all card attributes.

 ## Setup